hemsmalli5/test/README.md

 # Movie Ratings and Genres

-* Perform analysis on movie ratings and thier genres.
+Perform analysis on movie genres and movie ratings in an attempt to predict popularity.
-* Communication Tools: Slack, Zoom Meetings
-* Collaboration: Google Drive/Colab, Github

 ## Reason for Project